Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Dataset

 \subsection{Annotation Process}

-Annotating traffic signboards is a time-consuming process as it involves selecting and approving images, marking traffic signs with bounding boxes, and assigning appropriate class label from the predefined Indian MoRTH taxonomy\footnote{\url{https://morth.nic.in/sites/default/files/road_safety_books.pdf}}.
-To increase efficiency, we divide this process into two sequential stages: (i) \textbf{Manual annotation:} We manually annotate images using the VGG Image Annotator (VIA) \cite{dutta2019via}.
-Following the protocol of MTSD \cite{ertler2020mapillary}, INTSD includes bounding boxes for all traffic-related sign types (e.g., directional, mandatory, informative) and assigns a corresponding class label to each. (ii) \textbf{Quality checks:} All annotations in INTSD underwent a strict, triple-verification protocol.
-Detection errors were minimal: 3.12\% false negatives were identified and manually added.
-A 0.47\% labeling error rate observed during the second verification was completely eliminated after the final review.
+Annotating traffic signboards is a time-consuming process as it involves selecting and approving images, marking traffic signs with bounding boxes, and assigning appropriate class labels to each bounding box.
+To increase efficiency, we divide this process into three sequential stages: (i) image selection, (ii) manual annotation, and (iii) quality checks.

+\textbf{Image Selection.} To manage the volume of raw footage, we first subsample at one frame per second, as adjacent frames at higher rates are visually near-identical and contribute redundant training signal.
+A filtering step was then applied to identify candidate frames containing traffic signs, followed by verification of every retained frame.
+Frames exhibiting severe glare or extreme motion blur (where no sign remained discernible) were discarded at this stage.
+However, INTSD intentionally retains images with light-to-moderate blur or glare when traffic signs remain visible, as such conditions frequently occur in real-world nighttime driving and introduce additional challenges for TSR.